Aidar5/nattoeng/docs/source/book/10_useful_functions/print.rst

 Try running the function.
 The numbers does not appear one per second but all appear after 10 seconds.

-This is because, when output is displayed on standard output, the **flush** is performed after line feed character.
+This is because when output is displayed on standard output the **flush** is performed after line feed character.

 In order to make script work properly the **flush** should be set to True (print_nums_oneline_fixed.py file):